EOP-OMB/federal-program-inventory/data_extract/README.md

 ## Running the extact
 > [!NOTE]
 > This repository already contains copies of the latest data pulled by the FPI team.
-Unless you need to refresh  data, it is likely sufficient to use these pre-existing files and skip the extract below.
+Unless you need to refresh the data, it is likely sufficient to use these pre-existing files and skip the extract below.

 ### SAM.gov
 If you determine you need to extract the data from SAM.gov, ensure your system is setup, with your virtual environment enabled, and return to this directory.
 To extract the necessary data from SAM.gov: